Rafaelb4rros/GO-hello-world-docker-hub/README.md

-This repo is a challenge from Full Cycle imersion that consists in pull a docker image with hello-word writte with go in docker hub.
+This is a Full Cycle immersion challenge that consists of publishing a docker image with hello-world written in golang on the docker hub.

 # :computer: How to run (You will need docker)

-The image is on docker-hub so, just type:
+The image is on docker-hub so just type:

 ```bash
 $ docker run rafaelb4rros/codeeducation
 ```